Grebo people: Divination

 Local adepts practice divination by scrying, and may use the results of such divination to determine the putative perpetrator of a crime.

 Trial by ordeal

 A person (usually a woman) accused of witchcraft is tried by ordeal for the determination of guilt by being subjected to the forced imbibition of a decoction of the bark of the sasswood (sassywood) tree/vine (Erythrophleum suaveolens or guineense).
 If the person dies, they are adjudged guilty.
-More often than not they do die, as sasswood is quite poisonous.
-According to a Maryland County newspaper, a woman was killed rather recently by this ordeal.
+More often than not they die, as sasswood is quite poisonous.
+According to a Maryland County newspaper, a woman was killed as of 2025 under a similar precedent.

 Exogamy

 Members of a patrilineal descent group (clan) must find a mate from another clan, under pain of taboo violation.
 Virilocal residence is the norm.

 Multilingualism

-A degree of bilingualism / bidialectalism is normal in such a context, as the needs of exogamy and commercial interaction require it.
+A degree of bilingualism / bidialectalism is a common trait among the people, both for the needs of exogamy as well as commercial interaction.

 Diglossia (extended or not), often with Liberian (Pidgin English), provides an additional dimension to the multilingual complexity described above.